urmilparikh95/CarRentalApplication/README.md

 * For the customer suggestions, if an admin approves the suggestion, he can edit it before adding the car to the system.
 * For the customer subscription, a customer cannot subscribe to a car he/she has already reserved/checked out.
 * The reservation time have been set by active job.
 So changing system time might not work.
 You have to actually wait for that much time.
+* For an admin to reserve a car for customer go to customers section in admin and select that particular customer.